 INRC1-Long-and-Medium.xml (7M) and INRC1-Sprint.xml (4M).
 Two archives containing XESTT versions of the 15 long, 15 medium, and 30 sprint instances of the First International Nurse Rostering Competition, and 60 solutions (one for each instance) posted by the GOAL group here.

 There are no archives posted here containing instances and solutions to the Second International Nurse Rostering Competition, because of the mix-and-match nature of the instances, and because users will want to include heuristic constraints, for which there is no fixed rule, to guide weekly solutions towards satisfying global constraints.
 However, NRConv does include a converter for the full INRC2 format, including scenario, history, and weekly instance files.

-You can download this whole site as a gzipped tar file (7M).
+You can download this whole site (the 26 August 2018 version) as a gzipped tar file (7M).
 It unpacks to directory xestt, containing the XESTT archives, and the source instances and solutions that the archives convert.
 File xestt/README explains what is where.

 The HSEval High School Timetable Evaluator, a web service that evaluates solutions to XHSTT and XESTT instances.
 It also has pages that give detailed technical specifications of the XHSTT and XESTT formats.

 KHE, a software platform on which efficient solvers for XHSTT and XESTT instances can be built.
 It includes the NRConv program that converts instances and solutions in other formats to XESTT.
 You only need NRConv if you plan to do your own conversions.